Alamantus/robbie.antenesse.net/now.md

     - Fixing bugs and writing extensions
 - Developed & released [siteleteer](https://alamantus.codeberg.page/siteleteer/)
     - Probably not a lot more to add to it moving forward...
+- Experimenting with a rewrite for [Lexiconga](https://lexiconga.com)
+    - The 10-year anniversary is coming up in 2025, and I thought it would be nice to have a fresh take!
-- Set up a home server for running [Invidious](https://github.com/iv-org/invidious) for myself
+- ~~Set up a home server for running [Invidious](https://github.com/iv-org/invidious) for myself~~ YouTube has been diligently killing any third-party access to its videos, so this is dead.
     - Using [Yattee](https://github.com/yattee/yattee) to play from my apple devices has been a major game-changer!

 ## Games